 Protecting Your Inbox (and ARSA’s Reputation)

-In early December, multiple ARSA members reported receipt of solicitation emails offering sales of “ARSA Leads” including a professional mailing list of association contacts.
+Multiple ARSA members have reported receipt of solicitation emails offering sales of “ARSA Leads” or “Delegate Lists” including association contacts.
 ARSA has no relationship with the senders of these messages, has not provided contact lists of any kind to “lead sales” organizations and would never knowingly allow an outside party to solicit its members without clearly explaining the organization’s relationship to the association.

-If you receive this or any other outreach claiming an ARSA connection and you are unsure about its validity, contact ARSA Vice President of Operations Brett Levanto.
+If you receive this or any other outreach claiming an ARSA connection and you are unsure about its validity:

 ARSA Newsletters and Outreach